input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 ```

 # 7 Claiming FUEL tokens
-We will demonstrate how to claim FUEL tokens.
-As an overview, here's what we will discuss
+The steps are:

 - Finding out what the Currency Symbol of FUEL tokens are.
 - Claiming FUEL tokens.

 1. Finding out what the Currency Symbol of FUEL tokens are.
-This will help us verify that we have actually received FUEL tokens in our wallet.
-Conveniently, `ctl-main` provides a command to gather all addresses related to the sidechain for us as follows.
+This will help to verify that you have actually received FUEL tokens in your wallet.
+Conveniently, `ctl-main` provides a command to gather all addresses related to the sidechain as follows.
 ```
 $ nix run .#ctl-main -- addresses \
 --payment-signing-key-file $SIGNING_KEY \